rubyguides

 30. Hash#merge

-Merge multiple hashes into a new hash, combining key-value pairs with conflict resolution.
+Merge multiple hashes into a new hash, combining key-value pairs with conflict resolution for configuration, defaults, and layered settings.

 31. Hash#merge!